John Deere Model G: John Deere 70

-≥≥The 720 was===John Deere 720===
+John Deere 720

-From 1956 the 70 was replaced by the John Deere 720. with new styling.
+In 1956, the 70 was replaced by the John Deere 720 with freshened up styling.
 The 720 was the largest two-cylinder tractor to be offered by Deere and the most powerful row-crop tractor of the time.
 The 720's gasoline engine developed 65 hp.

 John Deere 730

-In 1958 the John Deere 730 was introduced.
-It maintained the same powertrain as the 720.
+In 1958 the John Deere 730 was introduced, but it retained the same powertrain as the 720.
 An electric start in lieu of the gasoline starting engine was offered for diesel models.
 Production in the United States ran through 1961, when the tooling was relocated to a plant in Rosario, Argentina, where production continued until 1968.

 720s and 730s were produced at the Waterloo plant.
 22,925 were manufactured, at a sales price of about $3,700.